 Elisa Da Prato is a New York based, Italian-American filmmaker whose work moves fluidly between documentary and experimental video.
 Her directorial work explores music, science, and various examinations of consciousness while her highly regarded work as a documentary film editor focuses on films with an emphasis on dance, culture and the arts.

 Da Prato entered the film world in assisting Academy Award winning documentarian Murray Lerner and has subsequently edited several documentary films.
 The first, Keep Dancing, directed by Greg Vander Veer, was nominated for the International Documentary Association’s 2010 Distinguished Documentary Award.
 The following feature, Miss Hill, screened in festivals worldwide and was released theatrically in 2015 by First Run Features.
 In 2015 she edited a nine part web series on the making of George Takei’s broadway musical, Allegiance.
 Working with directors Greg Vander Veer and Peter Buntaine she has recently completed a feature documentary entitled Church Forest, which examines the life and lives of the forests surrounding Ethiopian Orthodox Churches.

-Elisa is currently directing two feature length projects: a concert film with renown guitar player Sir Richard Bishop and an ongoing documentary project following the work of philosopher Dan Lloyd: Music of the Hemispheres.
+Elisa is currently directing two projects: a live music/experimental narrative with renown guitar player Sir Richard Bishop and an ongoing documentary project following the work of philosopher Dan Lloyd: Music of the Hemispheres.
 MotH was selected for the IFP Spotlight on Documentaries program in its early stages in 2012 and is slated for completion in late 2016.
 MotH has also featured a live venue component, in which original musical compositions paired with cognitive science experiments have been presented at two sold-out events at Issue Project Room in Brooklyn.
 In addition to these projects Da Prato has screened experimental works at various galleries, festivals, and live shows in and around New York City as well as throughout Europe.